reduce

 Arguments

-func is a binary function.
+func is a function.

 • When func is a unary function, X can be a non-negative integer, a unary function, or a NULL value. init must be specified, which is the parameter of func.